Slow Food in Canada: lobster and caviar

 Slow Food in Canadian

-After our visit to Breviro, Chris tells us that slow food in Canada can also be free: “In spring, we go out into the damp areas in the forest.
-Then the young ferns of the Fiddlehead Ferns sprout from the ground there.
-We harvest these as long as they grow fresh from the ground.
-Fiddlehead ferns are also available in local supermarkets for a few weeks.
-We use it to make fresh lettuce as a side dish or cook it like vegetables. ”Although we are unable to try the ferns ourselves because we are traveling at the wrong time of year, we also enjoy fresh ingredients from the forest because Chris says goodbye with us with the words: "I have to leave you now, because I still have to collect mushrooms for your dinner."
-And we are thrilled by this.
+After our visit to Breviro, Chris tells us that Slow Food in Canada can also be free.
+"In spring, we go out into the damp areas of the forest.
+That's when the young fiddlehead ferns sprout from the ground.
+We harvest them while they're still fresh.
+For a few weeks, fiddlehead ferns are also available in local supermarkets.
+We make them into a fresh salad as a side dish.
+Or we cook them like vegetables."
+We're not allowed to try the ferns ourselves.
+We're traveling at the wrong time of year.
+But we, too, get to enjoy fresh ingredients from the forest.
+Chris says goodbye to us.
+"I have to leave you now because I still have to collect mushrooms for your dinner."

 Travel Arrangements: